jeffrpar/social-network-api/README.md

 ## Description

 This application uses MongoDB to create and manage the back-end for a social network.
 It allows the user to use CRUD functions that will edit the database.
 Users can create, edit, and delete thoughts, add and remove friends, and react to thoughts.
+This application was made with the assistance of a tutor from the UTSA Coding Boot Camp.

 ## Table of Contents (Optional)